 Finally, when someone who has been sexually assaulted comes to you, encourage the person to report the incident, to seek medical attention, and to get counseling.

-If the person will not report the assault, anyone can inform the College an assault has occured without naming those involved by using the third party reporting system form available from the Counseling Center, Health Center, Residence Life staff, Campus Police, or the Sexual Assault Response Coordinator.
+If the person will not report the assault, anyone can inform the university an assault has occurred without naming those involved by using the third party reporting system form available from the Counseling Center, Health Center, Residence Life staff, Campus Police, or the Sexual Assault Response Coordinator.
 Completed forms should be brought to the Office of the Vice President for Student Affairs.

 A Word to Friends